-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet This should be should be saved in the child's file on Integris until the school moves over to CPOMs Only Child Protection information will be kept in the file and this file will be kept up to date.
+Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet [and / or CPOMS.
+The settings ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to].
+Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.